- My pods are getting created but some build are failing with an error similar to the following in the console output or controller logs:

 - Kubernetes Plugin

-java.net.SocketTimeoutException: connect timed out is caused by the connection timeout being exceeded during the connection between the Jenkins master and a kubernetes agent.
+java.net.SocketTimeoutException: connect timed out is caused by the connection timeout being exceeded during the connection between the Jenkins controller and a kubernetes agent.
 This timeout applies after the connection has been established.
 It is set to

 5s by the kubernetes plugin by default.